01 Aug Ways Restaurants Can Improve Veggie Food

 How Chefs and Restaurants can Improve Vegetarian Food

-The state of vegetarian food today: A tragedy in three acts.
+The state of vegetarian food today: A tragedy in two acts.

 Read part one: Bad Vegetarian Food in Good Restaurants

 It’s really disheartening as a food lover to go to a restaurant that has rave reviews and ‘really great food’ and discover that it is a really great restaurant for everyone who isn’t a vegetarian.